Sue Hickey: Lord Mayor of Hobart

 She was a successful candidate for the Hobart City Council in the 2011 Tasmanian local government elections, elected as Alderman.

-Hickey defeated incumbent Lord Mayor Damon Thomas at the 2014 local government elections, serving as the Right Honourable, The Lord Mayor of Hobart, Alderman Sue Hickey until her election to State Parliament.
+Hickey defeated incumbent Lord Mayor Damon Thomas at the 2014 local government elections, serving in the role until her election to State Parliament.

 State political career and Speaker of the House of Assembly

 In 2018, Hickey successfully ran as a Liberal candidate for Denison (now Clark) in the Tasmanian House of Assembly.

 She unexpectedly won the Speaker position with the support of the opposition Labor and Greens parties over Liberal nominee Rene Hidding, and has stated that she will not attend Liberal Party meetings and will "mostly" vote with the Government, but will assess bills "on their merit".

 On 1 May 2018, at the first sitting of the House of Assembly after the election, Labor leader Rebecca White nominated Hickey as Speaker, in competition with the Liberal Party's preferred candidate, Rene Hidding.
 Hickey was elected Speaker with the support of Labor and the Greens.
 After her ascension to the position, Hickey said she would attempt to "mostly" vote with the Government, but would assess bills "on their merit".
 Though confirming she would vote independently on government bills, she also said she would "always support the Liberal Government" on confidence and supply.
 During her Speakership, Hickey occasionally deprived the Liberal Party of its 13-12 majority in the Assembly.
 Her vote was critical in several parliamentary votes opposed by the sitting government, most notably in advancing transgender-related birth certificate reforms and blocking legislation that would have made imposed mandatory sentences for serious child sexual assaults; citing "significant concerns from the legal profession" and "unintended consequences to the detriment of the victims".